 (IV) Income Eligible.
 Adjust the household size appropriate projections for income eligibility based on the income bands for the proposed Unit Type by number of Bedrooms proposed and rent restriction category with:

-(-a-) the lower end of each income band calculated based on the lowest gross rent proposed divided by 40 percent for the general population and 50 percent for elderly households; and
+(-a-) the lower end of each income band calculated based on the lowest gross rent proposed divided by 40% for the general population and 50% for elderly households; and

 (-b-) the upper end of each income band equal to the applicable gross median income limit for the largest appropriate household size based on 2 persons per Bedroom (round up) or one person for Efficiency Units.